Press Release!

 11 seconds and top speed increased to 112 mph.
 For those who think the 100-Six has insufficient performance it should be noted that these figures are virtually the same as the 3,000.

-Car # BN4L 49069 (J Soderling) is a six port car built at Longbridge November 1957 and it has the Morris Green paint.
+Car # BN4L 49069 (J Soderling) is a six port car built at Longbridge November 1957 and has the Morris Green paint.

 Car